By now, it's clear that creating great visual content is critical for marketers -- and that's especially true on social media.

 Snapseed is another app that's great for basic image enhancements.
 It's got all the classic adjustment tools, such as tuning, cropping, and straightening.
 Plus, its sharpening tool is one of the best we've seen -- it really does enhance a photo's detail, without making it look grainy, like many other photo sharpening adjusters out there.

 $2.99 | iOS only

 While the app has many of the classic photo editing tools like color tints, retro effects, and crops, there are a few gems that make it unique.
 First is its image stabilizer, which helps you capture the sharpest photos possible before you even take a picture.
 It also lets you zoom in up to 6X, which can really up the quality of your shot if you're trying to hone in on something far away.

-$1.99 | iOS only
+$0.99 | iOS only

 Ever taken a picture of something straight-on -- a doorway, a building, your food -- and found the perspective was just a little bit askew or tilted?
 The SKRWT app lets you adjust the perspective of your photos to make the lines look clean and square.